vbuzzegoli/public/itunes-explorer/README.md

 #### Enable console debug

-To enable the debug in your browsers console, in `meta.js` :
+To enable the debug in your browser's console, in `meta.js` :

 * Set `debug: true`

 #### Disable console debug

-To disable the debug in your browsers console, in `meta.js` :
+To disable the debug in your browser's console, in `meta.js` :

 * Set `debug: false`